gauravk268/ReactJS-Portfolio_App/README.md

 ## Local Installation and Setup Instructions:

-  Clone down this repository and cd to React-Store-App.
+  Clone down this repository and cd to ReactJS-Portfolio_App.
 You will need `node` and `npm` installed globally on your machine.

   Installation: